quarkly/help/docs/getting-started.md

 ![Template selection](/scr/getting-started-template-selection.png)

 4. Now go to the project.
-To do that, click it or call the context menu and select "**Open**".
+To do that, click on it or right click to view the context menu and select "**Open**".

 ![Project context menu on the dashboard](/scr/getting-started-dashboard-opening.png)